clickercookie/clickercookie.github.io/README.md

 ### Dependencies
 There are no dependencies, just plain HTML, CSS, and Javascript.
 ### Running
-You can open the index.html file in a browser by double-clicking it in File Explorer, but for proper saving functionality, running `npx serve` or using the Live Server VSCode extension is required.
+You can open the index.html file in a browser by double-clicking it in File Explorer, but for proper saving functionality, using NodeJS `npx serve` or the Live Server VSCode extension is required.

 ## Licensing
 This project is licensed under the GNU GPL-3.0 License - see the LICENSE file for details